cthetford/SinkingFundsManager-v2/README.md

 As I mentioned, this was created to serve a purpose within our household and it is serving that purpose for us.
 If you see opportunities to improve on the tool and are developmentally inclined, feel free to have at it!
 Reach out to me with any questions.

+You can send me any ideas for improvements, but I really don't have a lot of time to tackle anything but very small enhancements.
+I am hoping that by making the code available on github, someone with more time and energy might pick this up and run with it.

 ## To Do
 - [ ] Allow editing of configuration within the program rather than making you edit text files and load them manually.